 Whichever colour or design you go for, it’s worth investing in quality and craftsmanship.
 For example, make sure the inner and sole is leather so it’s breathable and comfortable whatever the weather.
 Many cheap shoes have plastic material inside which is why your feet can get sweaty and feel like they’re tied in a plastic bag!

 Seen as the more casual design, which is perhaps why Colin Firth in the Kingsman suggested that the Oxford is the only choice for a sophisticated man about town.
 This stems from their traditional association with the countryside and rural activities; the holes in the broguing were originally functional and allowed water to pass through whilst walking through damp fields.
 This may not be the main use of brogues nowadays, but the relaxed style means that they nail the perfect smart/casual look when paired with jeans.

-Both brogues and Oxfords don’t have to be formal or stuffy – pair the Chad with jeans or casual trousers to get a fresh look.
+Both brogues and Oxfords don’t have to be formal or stuffy – pair the chestnut shoes with jeans or casual trousers to get a fresh look.

 Whilst black and tan remain the traditional colours of choice, there are plenty of variations to help you make your outfit your own.
 Choose a slightly richer chestnut colour, a navy or a bordo to bring some personality to a slightly casual work outfit or a smarter social occasion.
 For a stronger look, the two-tone shoe is an absolute classic.

 Whereas Oxfords must have the closed laces, other shoes with broguing can have any style of fastening which can help you get a unique look, whether that be slip on or a buckle.

 Never be afraid to break tradition and mix-it up how you wear smarter shoes, no matter what they say in films.
 Designers are definitely experimenting with different materials and colours so don’t be afraid to be adventurous too.